-This small but scenic park just outside of Morgan Hill mostly consists of open, oak-dotted foothills with nice views of the rural Coyote Valley.
+This small but scenic park just outside of Morgan Hill mostly consists of very attractive open, oak-dotted foothills with nice views of the rural Coyote Valley.
 The only hiking route is a well-built singletrack trail that climbs into the hills, making a 4-mile loop through the park.
-The park is quiet and peaceful, but unlike some of the more remote parks, it’s approachable and easy to hike.
+The park is quiet and peaceful, but unlike more remote parks, it’s approachable and easy to hike.

-Start at the parking lot at the end of Palm Drive and stay right when the trail splits.
-The trail starts out as a converted ranch road in the flatlands at the edge of the Coyote Valley.
-Soon the trail changes to a purpose-built singletrack and starts to contour up into the hills, offering views of the broad valley below.
+Start at the parking lot at the end of Palm Drive.
+The trail starts out as a ranch road in the flatlands at the edge of the Coyote Valley.
+Turn left onto the purpose-built singletrack, which starts to contour up into the hills, offering views of the broad valley below.
 The trail climbs insistently and for a surprisingly long time given how small the park is.
-There are a few picnic tables at the first viewpoint, although the tables themselves don’t have much of a view.
 Some power lines run along the ridge at the edge of the park, but otherwise the area is wonderfully unspoiled.
+There are a few picnic tables at the second viewpoint, although the tables themselves don’t have much of a view.